steveicarus/iverilog/README.md

 particular, browse the bug report database for reported unsupported constructs.

-  - System functions are supported, but the return value is a little tricky.
-See SYSTEM FUNCTION TABLE FILES in the iverilog man page.

-  - Specify blocks are parsed but ignored in general.
+  - Specify blocks are parsed but ignored by default.
+When enabled by the `-gspecify` compiler option, a subset of specify block constructs are supported.

   - `trireg` is not supported. `tri0` and `tri1` are supported.

-  - tran primitives, i.e. `tran`, `tranif1`, `tranif0`, `rtran`, `rtranif1`,
-    and `rtranif0` are not supported.

   - Net delays, of the form `wire #N foo;` do not work.
 Delays in every other context do work properly, including the V2001 form